rachelstrangeway/CA-ped-collisions-atfault/README.md

 <img width="400" alt="At Fault Rate Hexbins Los Angeles" src="https://github.com/rachelstrangeway/CA-ped-collisions-atfault/assets/157441987/80a507b0-df39-41cf-bf09-8b88e03d1f8d">
 <img width="400" alt="At Fault Rate Hexbins Bay Area" src="https://github.com/rachelstrangeway/CA-ped-collisions-atfault/assets/157441987/bd22e7a2-60d9-4df0-9175-bbe757fae53a">

-*<p align="center">
+*<p style="text-align: center;">
-Left: Pedestrian At Fault Collisions by Hexbins in Los Angeles.
-Right: Pedestrian At Fault Collisions by Hexbins in Los Angeles.
+Top: Pedestrian At Fault Collisions by Hexbins in Los Angeles.
+Bottom: Pedestrian At Fault Collisions by Hexbins in Los Angeles.
 (SWITRS TIMS 2012-2021, author's own calculations)*
 </p>

 These maps show that the highest number of pedestrian at fault collisions tend to cluster around downtown areas.
 In Los Angeles, Downtown and South LA have the highest rates of pedestrian at fault collisions.
 In the Bay Area, the highest rates are in Downtown San Francisco, but there are other less extreme increases in these collisions in West and East Oakland as well as Downtown San Jose.
 Knowing the locations where pedestrian-at-fault collisions are most clustered can help guide planners and law enforcement in order to understand why these disparities are occuring.